viewtool/I2C_Adapter/Delphi_USB_ADC_Test/README.md

 # ADC_Test
-An Delphi project to test ADC.
+A Delphi project to test ADC.